pojntfx/panrpc/README.md

 ### 4. Link the Registry to a Transport and Serializer

+Next, expose the functions by linking them to a transport.
+There are two available transport APIs; the [Stream-Oriented API](https://pkg.go.dev/github.com/pojntfx/dudirekta/pkg/rpc#LinkStream) (which is useful for stream-like transports such as TCP, WebSockets, WebRTC or anything else that provides an `io.ReadWriteCloser`), and the [Message-Oriented API](https://pkg.go.dev/github.com/pojntfx/dudirekta/pkg/rpc#LinkMessage) (which is useful for transports that use messages, such as message brokers like Redis, UDP or other packet-based protocols).
+In this example, we'll use the stream-oriented API; for more information on using the m, meaning it can run in the browser!essage-oriented API, see [Examples](#examples).

+Similarly so, as mentioned in [Add Functions to a Registry](#3-add-functions-to-a-registry), it is possible to use almost any serialization framework you want, as long as it can provide the necessary import interface.
+In this example, we'll be using the `encoding/json` package from the Go standard library, but in most cases, a more performant and compact framework such as CBOR is the better choice.
+See [Benchmarks](#benchmarks) for usage examples with other serialization frameworks and a performance comparison.

-Next, expose the functions by creating a TCP listener in your `main` func (you could also use WebSockets, WebRTC or anything that provides a `io.ReadWriteCloser`) and passing in your serialization framework:
+Start by creating a TCP listener in your `main` func (you could also use WebSockets, WebRTC or anything that provides a `io.ReadWriteCloser`) and passing in your serialization framework:

 ```go
 // server.go